HomeDev GuideRecipesAPI Reference

 Blueprint

 Blueprints are reusable layout templates that editors can create directly in the UI.
-You can save sections and experiences as blueprints.
+Save sections and experiences as blueprints.
 See Manage blueprints.

 Style

-Style settings let you modify the appearance of the content, based on pre-approved guidelines.
-You can apply style to any level of Visual Builder content, such as elements, rows and columns, sections, or experiences.
+Style settings let you modify the appearance of content based on pre-approved guidelines.
+Apply style to any level of Visual Builder content, such as elements, rows and columns, sections, or experiences.
 See Select Visual Builder styles

 Elements in Visual Builder